nojhan/colout/README.md

 groups.

-Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, Random, scale, none or any number between 0 and 255.
+Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, Random, scale, none, an RGB hexadecimal triplet or any number between 0 and 255.

 Available styles are: normal, bold, faint, italic, underline, blink, rapid_blink, reverse, conceal or random (some styles may have no effect, depending